TammyAminigo/TammyAminigo/README.md

 - 🌍 Based in **Abuja, Nigeria**
 - 📬 You can contact me at **tammyaminigo65@gmail.com**
 - 🧠 Driving product reliability with strategic testing and automation
-- 🏗️ Learning more about system architecture and building scalable software
+- 🏗️ Learning more about system architecture and building scalable software through the ALX Backend Development program
 - 🚀 Open to collaborating on automation and backend projects

 ## Skills